Topinambur223606/PixelPlanetTools/README.md

 bot.exe X Y imageURL [defendMode]
 ```
 - X, Y - top left coordinates of image, both in range -32768..32767.
-- imageURL - path to image to build; transparent parts are ignored.
+- imageURL - URL of image to build; transparent parts are ignored.
 Don't forget to check if image fits into map.
 - defendMode - if enabled, bot doesn't finish its work after first iteration and provides the integrity of image.
 Pass "Y" as fourth parameter to enable.